-Segment revenues within our B2B Services for the three months ended March 31, 2024 increased \$69.9 million, or 40.8%, compared to the prior year period, while our segment expenses for the three months ended March 31, 2024 increased \$73.8 million, or 49.5%.
+Segment revenues within our B2B Services for the three and nine months ended September 30, 2024 increased \$77.2 million, or 39%, and \$218.5 million, or 40%, respectively, compared to the prior year periods, while our segment expenses for the three and nine months ended September 30, 2024 increased \$68.3 million, or 38% and \$212.2 million, or 43%, respectively.

-Our gross dollar volume, number of active accounts and purchase volume each increased during the three months ended March 31, 2024 by 49%,10% and 7%, respectively, from the prior year comparable period.
-We have continued to experience organic growth from both new and existing users concentrated in certain BaaS programs that tend to yield higher gross dollar volume per active user.
-The growth in gross dollar volume from these programs resulted in a net increase in segment revenue due to higher program management service fees earned from these BaaS partners.
-This increase was partially offset by the non-renewals of certain other BaaS partners as previously disclosed.
+Our gross dollar volume, number of active accounts and purchase volume each increased during the three months ended September 30, 2024 by 46%, 11% and 10%, respectively, from the prior year comparable period.
+We have continued to experience organic growth from both new and existing users concentrated in certain BaaS programs that tend to yield higher gross dollar volume per active user but do not generate comparable levels of interchange fees.
+The growth in gross dollar volume from these BaaS programs resulted in a net increase in segment revenue due to higher program management service fees earned from these BaaS partners.
+This increase was partially offset by the non-renewals of certain other BaaS partners, as previously disclosed.
+Our gross dollar volume and purchase volume increased year-over-year by similar levels during the nine months ended September 30, 2024 for the same reasons discussed above.

-B2B Services expenses increased for the three months ended March 31, 2024 from the comparable prior year period, principally due to higher processing expenses with the growth of certain BaaS account programs, as well as higher overall transaction losses and third-party call center support costs, each as a result of the increase in gross dollar volume.
-This segment also experienced margin compression because certain BaaS partnerships were structured based on a fixed profit and, therefore, our segment profit for certain arrangements will not scale with revenue growth.
+B2B Services segment expenses increased for the three and nine months ended September 30, 2024 from the comparable prior year periods, principally due to higher processing expenses with the growth of certain BaaS account programs, as well as higher third-party call center support costs as a result of an increase in gross dollar volume and the number of active accounts.
+Transaction losses decreased during the three months ended September 30, 2024 due to favorable reductions in our dispute loss rates, and increased during the nine months ended September 30, 2024 on a year over year basis.
+Overall, our segment profit increased for the three and nine months ended September 30, 2024 by approximately 47% and 11%, respectively, from the prior year comparable periods.
+This segment also experienced margin compression during each period because certain BaaS partnerships are structured based on a fixed profit and, therefore, our segment profit for certain arrangements will not scale with revenue growth.